-Persons having been dismissed for clinical performance reasons may or may not be re-admitted based upon the nature of the problem (example excessive tardiness compared to unsafe clinic practice).
-Upon re-entry, the student will be placed on clinical probation which results in more frequent evaluations and supervision for a minimum of one semester.
-In the case of pregnancy, illness, or military service, every effort will be made to work with the student to continue the program, if possible, but at the discretion of the program director.
+Students who have been dismissed for clinical performance or behavioral reasons may or may not be re-admitted based upon the nature of the problem (example excessive tardiness compared to unsafe clinic practice).
+If re-entry is granted, the student will be placed on clinical probation which results in more frequent evaluations and supervision for a minimum of one semester.
+In the case of pregnancy, illness, or military service, every effort will be made to work with the student to continue the program, if possible, but at the discretion of the Program Director and the Director of Clinical Education.